 30 Willow St., Montclair

-Stod and his sister Peggy spend a year at Starkey Seminary, by the shores of Seneca Lake.
+Stod and his sister Peggy spend a year at Starkey Seminary on the shore of Seneca Lake.
 This was very likely due to the influence of their grandparents George and Anna Smith, who lived nearby.
-Perhaps they returned to Montclair when George and Anna died in 1911.
-Stod told his family (perhaps not his parents!) that he and Peggy caught a ride on a freight train that was passing through Starkey, clinging to a car to Watkins Glen about 20 miles away.
+They may have returned to Montclair when George and Anna died in 1911.
+Stod told his family (perhaps not his parents!) that he and Peggy caught a ride on a freight train that was passing through Starkey, clinging to a boxcar to Watkins Glen about 20 miles away.
+I didn't ask how they got back.

 Stod worked at the family's soap factory in Manhattan when he was young.
 He recalled the flickering gas lights, and worked at putting the wrappers around the soap bars.
-He attended the Cloyne School in Newport and Stevens Institute in Hoboken, but left to enlist in the Navy during World War I. He was the radio officer on the battleship Louisiana, which was a training ship and later used for troop transport from France.
-He became sick from drugs used to innoculate diphtheria and had fond memories of the time spent with Peggy, who helped him recuperate on Peak's Island.
+He went to the Cloyne School in Newport and Stevens Institute in Hoboken, but left to enlist in the Navy during World War I. He was the radio officer on the battleship Louisiana, which was a training ship and later used for troop transport from France.
+He was sick from drugs used to innoculate diphtheria and had fond memories of the time spent with Peggy, who helped him recuperate on Peak's Island, Maine.

 USS Louisiana